wazo-platform/wazo-doc/source/contact_center/statistics/statistics.rst

 * Answered: The number of answered calls for this agent.
 * Conversation: Time spent in conversation for calls answered during a given period.

+.. note:: The agent performance counters do not take into account transfer
+          between agents: if agent A processes a call and transfers it to agent B, only the counters of agent A will be updated.